dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 ### Be mindful of version numbers

-The version of threejs that I was using when I first wrote this post was r135.
-Code breaking changes are made to threejs often so check your version numbers first and for most if any of these code examples are breaking on versions of threejs later than r135.
+The version of threejs that I was using when I first wrote this post was r135, and the last time I came around to do some editing I was using r140.
+Code breaking changes are made to threejs often so check your version numbers first and for most if any of these code examples are breaking on versions of threejs later than r140.

 ### The source code examples in this post are also on Github